 Nailed it!
 3 ways to prevent ingrown toenails

 In medicine, the saying goes, “an ounce of prevention is worth a pound of cure.”
-Here are three ways to help prevent ingrown toenails altogether:
+Three ways to help prevent ingrown toenails include:

 Use proper nail cutting techniques